Release date: Spring 2019

 How to get a copy

-You can shop for a copy online at Matt MacFarland's own website where you can also buy some back issues of Dark Pants and his other comic series 'My Trouble with Crumb'.
+There are some sexually explicit panels so if you're younger, or getting this issue for someone younger, you might want to take this into consideration.You can shop for a copy online at Matt MacFarland's own website where you can also buy some back issues of Dark Pants and his other comic series 'My Trouble with Crumb'.

-Dark Pants Issue no.4 can be store bought and ordered online from the LA County Story
+Dark Pants Issue no.4 can be store bought and ordered online from the LA County Story.

 If you'd like to buy your own hard copy, you can do so at the following stores in Los Angeles, California: A Shop Called Quest, Bookshow, Comics vs. Toys and The Pop-Hop Books & Print.